Cinnamon and Kale

 Stewed pears

-Stewed Pears
+Stewed Pears (No Added Sugar)

-Wendy
+Wendy Faulkner

 There's something very comforting about stewed pears.
-Naturally sweet (even with no sugar in the recipe), soft and delicious, they are perfect for a healthy dessert or breakfast.
+Naturally sweet (even with no added sugar in the recipe), soft and delicious, they are perfect for a healthy pear dessert or breakfast.
 They are also incredibly easy to make.

 Print Recipe Pin Recipe

-Prep Time 10 mins
+Prep Time 10 minutes mins

-Cook Time 10 mins
+Cook Time 10 minutes mins

 Course Breakfast, Dessert